stuffnting/snt-events-block/README.md

-# gutenberg-blocks
+# SNT EVENTS

-Examples of WordPress Gutenberg block code
+A simle WordPress plugin that handles events using Gutenberg blocks.